1. Vintage Video Game Consoles

 3. Old Coins and Currency

-Not all old coins are valuable, but some are worth a small fortune, according to Heritage Auctions.
+Not all old coins are valuable, but some are worth a small fortune.
 Silver dollars, wheat pennies, and misprinted bills can bring in hundreds or even thousands at pawn shops.
 Pre-1965 U.S. coins often contain real silver, making them worth more than their face value.
 The older and rarer the coin, the higher the price collectors are willing to pay.

 If you’ve got an uncirculated or rare mint coin, it could be worth even more.
 Some coins, like the 1943 copper penny or the 1913 Liberty Head nickel, have sold for millions.
 Even state quarters with minting errors can be surprisingly valuable.
 It’s always a good idea to check your pocket change before spending it.